 Look for the entity that had the primary overall responsibility for the production of the work, such as NBC or Warner Bros.

 If the website is published by an organization, such as a library or university, you can find that information easily on the ABOUT or CONTACT page or on a copyright notice.

 Sites that host works are not publishers.
 For example, YouTube and Vimeo host videos and databases such as ProQuest or DOAJ are also hosting services.
 Therefore, you don’t need to list them.

 For academic presses, remember to abbreviate the name of the publisher by replacing University Press with UP such as Boston UP or U of New Mexico P.

 For print sources, there is only one date but be careful to find the actual date of publication of the revision you consulted.
 The date is either on the title page or copyright page.
-Use the most recent date listed.
-Use the actual book to find the date as online booksellers or bibliographies may have an incorrect date.
+Always use the most recent date listed.
+Refer to the actual book to find the date, as online booksellers or bibliographies may be inaccurate.

-Use the full date, if available, for web comments, web articles etc. Use the date a video was uploaded, if available.
+List the full date, if available, for web comments, web articles, and other online content.
+If available, include the date a video was uploaded, too.

-Use the date printed on journals, magazines, newspapers.
+Use the date printed on journals, magazines, and newspapers.
 If the full date is available, use that.